-Wenger comes to Minnesota from Western Michigan where he worked since 2013.
+Wenger came to Minnesota from Western Michigan where he worked since 2013.
 Wenger joined the Western Michigan staff as a graduate assistant in 2013, but was quickly promoted to special teams coordinator.
 He also worked with the defensive backs.

 In 2015, Wenger saw two of his players recognized by the MAC for their breakout seasons, as Phillips earned second-team honors as a kick returner and Andrew Haldeman was named third-team as a place kicker.
 Phillips made national headlines the first week of the season when he returned a kick 100 yards for a touchdown against No. 5 Michigan State.
 Haldeman broke the Western Michigan career scoring record with 337 points and for field goals made with 57.
 In the MAC, Haldeman placed sixth all-time in points scored and tenth in field goals made.